 - Marbled cat - Pardofelis marmorata

-Applicants whose proposed work includes any of the eight largest cat species along with one more small cats should apply to the Kaplan Graduate Awards (if they are otherwise eligible).
+Applicants whose proposed work includes any of the eight largest cat species along with one or more of the small cats should apply to the Kaplan Graduate Awards (if they are graduate students and otherwise eligible).
 If the project does not explicitly include those eight species (even if they occur in the area), the application should be made to the Small Cat Action Fund.
-There are no other restrictions on location other than the presence of the target species.
+There are no restrictions on location other than the presence of the target species in the wild.

 The amount of funding awarded varies, up to a maximum of $15,000 per year.
 Preference will be given to requests specifically for field conservation and research activities, including equipment, transportation, and local salaries.

 Panthera will not consider large requests for expensive first world university tuition, except in exceptional cases where the applicants are nationals from developing countries and provide convincing rationales that the institutions will provide critical graduate training that is not available in their home country.